|Name of program||The Beverage Container Deposit Refund Program|

-The Deposit-Refund Program for Beverage Containers came into effect on April 1, 1996, and applies to all ready-to-serve beverages - except milk, milk products, soya milk, rice beverages, certain meal replacements, formulated liquid diets, foods for low energy diets, thickened juices, baby formulas, concentrates, non-alcoholic beverages 5-litres or greater, and all "return for refund" beverages purchased outside Nova Scotia.
-The Resource Recovery Fund Board NS (RRFB) operates The Beverage Container Deposit Refund Program and is regulated within the NS Solid Waste Resource Management Regulations.
+The Deposit-Refund Program for Beverage Containers came into effect on April 1, 1996, and applies to all ready-to-serve beverages - except milk, milk products, soya milk, rice beverages, certain meal replacements, formulated liquid diets, foods for low energy diets, baby formulas, concentrates, non-alcoholic beverages 5-litres or greater, and all "return for refund" beverages purchased outside Nova Scotia.
+Divert NS operates The Beverage Container Deposit Refund Program and is regulated within the NS Solid Waste Resource Management Regulations.

-This stable, entrenched, half-back deposit system for "all" beverage containers is run by the Resource Recovery Fund Board (RRFB) a non-profit organization made up of representatives of government and industry.
-The 83-plus privately owned Enviro Depots are required by law to refund without discounting and to take back all beverage containers.
-Depots are also required by the RRFB to accept newsprint, old corrugated cardboard, and used tires from non-commercial sources.
-Further, the RRFB is mandated to develop industries within the province that utilize the recycled materials coming out of the non-refillable system.
-The RRFB keeps the unredeemed deposits and scrap revenues.
+This stable, entrenched, half-back deposit system for "all" beverage containers is run by Divert NS a non-profit organization.
+The 78 privately owned Enviro Depots are required by law to refund without discounting and to take back all program beverage containers.
+Divert NS keeps the unredeemed deposits.
 Depots are licensed by the RRFB, with most operators being small, independent business people.

-Under Nova Scotia's half-back system, deposits are paid on all containers and while deposits are refunded in full for refillable containers, only half is refunded for non-refillable containers.
+Under Nova Scotia's half-back system, deposits are paid on all program containers and half is refunded.
 The province has been divided into seven regions, run by regional coordinators, to facilitate recycling efforts.
 Landfill disposal bans exist on all materials that go through the "universal depot" system as well as steel/tin/glass food containers, waste paint, selected plastics, anti-freeze, used tires and compostable organic material

 The SolidWaste-Resource Management Regulations, promulgated under the Environment Act, govern the deposit and refund regime.
 See especially Part II – Industry Stewardship.